-We run workshops and provide documentation for cultural institutions wanting to open up their data and content as well as organising events bringing together groups that are committed to building an open cultural commons.
+OpenGLAM is supported by a global network of people and organisations who are working to open up content and data held by GLAM institutions.We run workshops and provide documentation for cultural institutions wanting to open up their data and content as well as organising events bringing together groups that are committed to building an open cultural commons.

 EventsThis is a calendar of global events relevant to the OpenGLAM network.
 It includes hackathons, code sprints, conferences and meet-ups that relate to opening up cultural heritage.
 Open GLAM Calendar

 From our Blog

 The cultural sector increasingly makes its collections available as open data and open content.
 These types of initiatives bring along the growing need of measuring their impact.
 On either a national or international level, there currently is no single body that tracks this type of data across collections.
 In 2014, the Open Culture Data network therefore […]